Community Connections Scheme

-The aim of the scheme is to provide 5,000 free tickets per year to organisations and community groups who support groups that would normally face barriers to visiting the zoo.
-We want to make visiting the zoo more accessible so that more people can enjoy the zoo, be empowered to live more sustainably and to build relationships with local organisations.
+The aim of the scheme is to provide 5,000 free tickets per year to organisations and community groups who support groups that face financial barriers to visiting the zoo.
+We want to make visiting the zoo more accessible so that more people can enjoy the zoo, be empowered to live more sustainably and build relationships with local organisations.

 We will prioritise organisations that meet the criteria above in addition to these additional key audiences:

-Please note, we will be prioritising groups that work with people within the range of our Networks for Nature Project.
-However, tickets are not limited to groups within that area.
+• Groups that work with people within the area of our Networks for Nature Project.

 • Schools